-Program verifiers such as Spec# reason about a program in terms of its verification semantics, which abstracts from the concrete execution semantics.
+Program verifiers such as Spec# reason about a program using a verification semantics, which abstracts from the execution semantics.
 The two main abstractions are to reason about method calls in terms of the method's specification rather than its implementation (for the sake of modularity) and to reason about loops in terms of a loop invariant rather than actual iterations (to avoid impractical fixpoint computations).
 To help the programmer detect verification errors caused by incorrect or incomplete specifications, we replace in the failing method all method calls and loops by program stubs that simulate the verification semantics.
-Moreover, the counterexample trace contains labels that indicate which path through the failing method lead to the verification error.
-We use this information to eliminate all branches, jumps, and loops from the failing method such that the resulting method body contains only staight-line code.
+The counterexample indicates which path through the failing method lead to the verification error; we use this information to eliminate all branches, jumps, and loops from the failing method.
+The resulting method body contains only straight-line code.